 These guidelines make it more challenging for the insurance carrier to avoid financial liability for your Florida car accident:

-- Obtain a copy of the official traffic crash report from the Florida Department of Highway Safety and Motor Vehicles.
+• Obtain a copy of the official traffic crash report from the Florida Department of Highway Safety and Motor Vehicles, or we can request a copy for you.

-Bring all the information above to your initial consultation with a lawyer from Dolman Law Group, so they can review your situation and determine the viability of your claim.
-You should also share any other relevant information, including photos of the accident scene, vehicle damage, and eyewitness information.
+Bring all the information above to your initial consultation with a lawyer at Dolman Law Group, so they can review your situation and determine the viability of your claim.
+You should also share any other relevant information, including photos of the accident scene and vehicle damage, and eyewitness information.

 Reported Car Accident Cases Involving Injuries in Florida